 There is no information about William’s career.
 One source, the city directories of Rochester, reported one who was an engineer and another who worked as a clerk.
 However, it is not clear if the person mentioned in the city directories of Rochester is the real inventor of the great mechanical calculator.

-He invented a calculating device known as The mechanical calculator of William Haines.
-In 1849, William M. Haines of Rochester, New York, patented a mechanical calculator (US patent 6403).
+He invented a calculating device known as the mechanical calculator of William Haines.
+In 1849, William M. Haines of Rochester, New York, patented a mechanical calculator (U.S. patent 6403).
 The patent model of the device was effective up to 1880.
-During the time, the US Patent Office required inventors to submit a model with their patent application.
+At that time, the US Patent Office required inventors to submit a model with their patent application.

 No information has been shared about William’s net worth.